 - A medium-firm mattress is likely the best option for a guest bed since preferences differ dramatically when it comes to comfort levels.
 A medium-firm mattress should satisfy the range of guests that will stay with you.

 - Buy a two-sided custom mattress.
-Several companies, including Tuck and Helix, offer these.
+Several companies, including Luxi and Helix, offer these.
 You can choose a different level of firmness for each side of the mattress, thus giving more people the chance to feel very comfortable.

 - Buy a firm mattress with a soft topper.
 You can leave the topper on or take it off based on who is sleeping in the bed.